MMMikeM/DND-Campaign/project/rules/2-character.md

 When your hindrance meaningfully complicates things during play or inspires a creative narrative, the GM may award a **Fate Undo Token** (typically when the hindrance creates a genuine obstacle).

-**Fate Undo Tokens** represent your character's ability to persevere despite their limitations and allow you to
+**Fate Undo Tokens** represent your character's ability to persevere despite their limitations and allow you to:

-- Undo a your last roll
+- Undo your last roll
 - Undo a roll against you
-- Undo a your last narrative action
+- Undo your last narrative action

 Create your own hindrance or use these as inspiration: